inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

    * Clinic/doctors
    * Fire stations
-   * Government
+   * Government buildings
    * Hospitals
-   * Place of Worship
+   * Places of worship
    * Police stations
-   * Residential
+   * Residential buildings
    * Schools
-   * Sports Facilities
+   * Sports facilities
-   * Univeristy/college
+   * Universities/colleges

 In the |project_name| panel we now see text and statistics.
 The details of this report are explained here: